z4rn0x/jeedom_docs/plugins/xiaomihome/wifi.md

  Sur la nouvelle appli mi home : Aller sur l'appliance, menu configuration / général settings / informations sur le réseau Deux lignes nous intéressent : l’adresse IP locale du robot et le token Notez précieusement et sans erreur ces informations.
 Quand c’est bon, vous pouvez désinstaller mi home modifié pour réinstaller la version officielle

+### 5ème méthode (Packet Sender Tool)
+During setup of Mi Home devices the device tokens an be retrieved by sending a ping command to the device.
+This method uses a tool called Packet Sender which you will need to download.
+Choose the portable version which does not require installation.
+• Download the portable version of Packet Sender.
+• Reset the device following the instructions from the device manual, this usually means holding one or two buttons for 10 seconds.
+This will reset all device settings including the Wi-Fi settings.
+• After reset the device will create a it's own Wi-Fi network.
+This network will have a name related to the device and is used for configuring the device but will also allow us to retrieve the token.
+Connect to this Wi-Fi network with your computer which has Packet Sender running.
+• Open Packet Sender and enter the following details. o HEX: 21310020ffffffffffffffffffffffffffffffffffffffffffffffffffffffff o IP: 192.168.8.1 o Port: 54321 o Protocol dropdown: UDP
+• Click send and the device will respond with an answer which contains the unique device token.
+In the last 16 bytes (32 characters) of the devices response is the device token.
+Copy and save it somewhere.
+• Disconnect your computer from the devices network, you can now use the Mi Home app to setup the device and connect it to your Wi-Fi network.

 ## Configuration des équipements Wifi